kswedberg/dotatom/packages/language-babel/README.md

  - Babel [transpilation on file saves](https://github.com/gandm/language-babel#interface-to-babel-v6--v5) (optional).
  - Babel transpile of all files in a directory or directories.
  - Babel transpiled [code preview](https://github.com/gandm/language-babel#interface-to-babel-v6--v5).
- - Support for [styled-components](https://github.com/styled-components/styled-components) CSS inside tagged template strings.
+ - Support for [styled-components](https://github.com/styled-components/styled-components) CSS inside tagged template strings including auto-completion.
  - Support for [GraphQL code highlighting](https://github.com/gandm/language-babel#graphql-code-highlighting)
  - [Support for adding other language grammars to highlight code inside template literal strings](https://github.com/gandm/language-babel#javascript-tagged-template-literal-grammar-extensions).

-By default the language-babel package will detect file types `.js`,`.babel`,`.jsx`, `es`, `es6` and `.flow`.
+By default the language-babel package will detect file types `.js`,`.babel`,`.jsx`, `.es`, `.es6`, `.mjs` and `.flow`.
 Use the standard ATOM interface to enable it for other file types.
 This provides a grammar that scopes the file in order to colour the text in a meaningful way.
 If other JavaScript grammars are enabled these may take precedence over language-babel.
-Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as `Babel ES6 JavaScript`
+Look at the bottom right status bar indicator to determine the language grammar of a file being edited. language-babel will be shown as either `Babel` or `Babel ES6 JavaScript`.
+Clicking the name will allow the grammar for a file to be changed.

 language-babel provides [Babel](http://babeljs.io/) V6 & V5 transpiler support.
 If you only require grammar/syntax highlighting ensure that the package settings `Transpile On Save` and `Allow Local Override` are both off.